US-CBP/GTAS/gtas-parent/gtas-webapp/src/main/webapp/resources/bower_components/sifter/README.md

 * **Supports díåcritîçs.**<br>For example, if searching for "montana" and an item in the set has a value of "montaña", it will still be matched.
 Sorting will also play nicely with diacritics.
 * **Smart scoring.**<br>Items are scored / sorted intelligently depending on where a match is found in the string (how close to the beginning) and what percentage of the string matches.
 * **Multi-field sorting.**<br>When scores aren't enough to go by – like when getting results for an empty query – it can sort by one or more fields.
 For example, sort by a person's first name and last name without actually merging the properties to a single string.
+* **Nested properties.**<br>Allows to search and sort on nested properties so you can perform search on complex objects without flattening them simply by using dot-notation to reference fields (ie. `nested.property`).

 ```sh
 $ npm install sifter # node.js